-We are in unprecedented times due to the rapid spread of Coronavirus and governments around the world taking action in different ways.
-In the UK the government has encouraged working from home where possible, social distancing and self isolation for 14 days if you feel unwell with Coronavirsus symptoms.
+We are living in unprecedented times with the rapid spread of Coronavirus and governments around the world taking action in different ways.
+In the UK, the government has encouraged working from home where possible, social distancing and self isolation for 14 days if you feel unwell with Coronavirus symptoms.
 These are uncertain times for us all which can increase stress, anxiety and mood changes.
 At Restored we are especially aware that home is not safe for everyone.
 Women living with an abusive partner may be fearful of being further isolated with seemingly no escape.
 Men who choose to abuse can use coercive and controlling behaviour as tactics to hinder survivors gaining the help and support needed.
 This can include accessing the health care needed, including emergency care.

 Often going to work may be the only means of escape from abuse during the week.
 With many of us now working from home, this option is removed.
 It can heighten the feeling (and reality) of isolation at a time when we need friends and colleagues around.
 It can be a frightening prospect for some.